 Spread Awareness Not the Virus

 Please help spread awareness and educate those that are willing to listen.
 Use credible sources like what I’ve listed above and share to social media with your friends and family.
-Please encourage them to do their part in society by strict physical distancing to #protectothers.
+Please encourage them to do their part in society by strict physical distancing to protect each other.
 Stay strong and know that whatever emotions we are feeling are okay.
-Smart people will survive this pandemic no matter how long it takes.
+We will survive this pandemic no matter how long it takes.
 I will try my best to keep this page updated as the weeks go by.
+Be sure to check my Covid posts and IGTV on Instagram @type1diabetic_life as well.
 Malama pono (live well in Hawaiian).

 Disclaimer: Nothing I say or do on this Blog or my social media accounts @type1diabetic_life on Instagram and @typeonediabeticlife on Facebook is meant to be taken as medical advice.
 Do not literally follow us.
 Always seek counsel from your healthcare provider like your endocrinologist or certified diabetes educator.
 Make educated decisions for your and/or your child’s safety.
 Call 911 for an emergency.
 I am not an epidemiologist, but I wish more people would listen to them and Health Officials regarding this pandemic.
 Also, I do not make a profit from this blog, social media accounts, or my Zazzle.com/t1dife shop.
 I actually have to pay a subscription for this blog on WordPress.
 An average of 15% of royalties I make from my Zazzle shop designs all goes back to maintenance and supporting my family.
 I am in no way compensated for sharing products and educating others on my platforms.
 Mahalo for reading and please subscribe to my blog or follow us on Instagram.